paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 The recommendations on root cause coverage for design support in {numref}`methodo-table5-7` may be used also in this context.
 The quantitative reliability requirements specified between customers, prime contractors and suppliers can then directly be used as a design driver, with the goal to find the best architecture and detailed design to comply with the requirements under the given schedule and budget constraints.

-After completion of the detailed design, the prediction may be extended to account for systematic failures as well, e.g. when full root causes coverage is needed to support the business planning for the owner of a single satellite or a satellite constellation ({numref}`methodo_5_3_2_5`).
+After completion of the detailed design, the prediction may be extended to account for {term}`systematic failures <Systematic failure>` as well, e.g. when full root causes coverage is needed to support the business planning for the owner of a single satellite or a satellite constellation ({numref}`methodo_5_3_2_5`).

 (methodo_5_3_2_3)=
 #### Reliability prediction supporting the choice of engineering design margins

 The recommendations made in {numref}`methodo-table5-7` are based on the assumption that the occurrence of certain root causes is effectively reduced by different mitigation measures, as listed in {numref}`methodo-table5-5`.
 However, one possible use of quantitative reliability predictions is to assess the risk associated with a reduction of design margins, or the benefit of increasing a specific margin.
-The reliability prediction then needs to account for the effect of this margin policy decision, which may require the consideration of additional root causes.
-Safe life qualification to avoid wear-out failures before end-of-life is a case in point; wear-out models that are based on Physics of Failure allow quantifying the effect of the associated margins (e.g. radiation margins) on the item’s reliability.
+The reliability prediction then needs to account for the effect of this margin policy decision, which may require the consideration of additional root causes. {term}`Safe life qualification <Safe life qualification>` to avoid {term}`wear-out failures <Wear-out failure>` before end-of-life is a case in point; wear-out models that are based on {term}`Physics of Failures <Physics of failure>` allow quantifying the effect of the associated margins (e.g. radiation margins) on the item's reliability.
 More generally, the effect of design margins can be quantified with the aid of any reliability model that consider the effect of the stress contributors that are addressed by this margin.

 (methodo_5_3_2_4)=
 #### Reliability prediction supporting the choice of a test strategy

 Also the choice of a suitable test strategy may be based on quantitative reliability predictions to assess the effect on the reliability of the flight item.
-Part level tests, such as e.g. lot acceptance tests, reliability tests, lifetime tests or radiation tests, generally have a clear relation to a specific failure category and the risk associated with a specific test plan (e.g. sample size, duration) can be quantified using statistical methods.
+Part level tests, such as e.g. lot acceptance tests, reliability tests, lifetime tests or radiation tests, generally have a clear relation to a specific failure category and the risk associated with a specific test plan (e.g. sample size, duration) can be quantified using {term}`statistical methods <Statistical method>`.

-System level qualification and verification tests are performed mainly as a means of quality control, to identify possible design and manufacturing errors that may otherwise lead to systematic failures during operations in orbit.
-However, with the approaches for systematic failure modelling presented in the current handbook, it is not possible to consider the effect of testing and thus to quantify the risk associated with a specific test strategy.
+System level qualification and verification tests are performed mainly as a means of quality control, to identify possible design and manufacturing errors that may otherwise lead to {term}`systematic failures <Systematic failure>` during operations in orbit.
+However, with the approaches for {term}`systematic failure <Systematic failure>` modelling presented in the current handbook, it is not possible to consider the effect of testing and thus to quantify the risk associated with a specific test strategy.

 (methodo_5_3_2_5)=
 #### Reliability prediction as input for business planning and design of constellations

 To support business planning on the customer side (for single satellites, and especially for constellations), or for the insurance of space systems, reliability predictions need to be as realistic as possible.
-To achieve this, the scope of the prediction should follow the recommendations made for design support ({numref}`methodo-table5-7`), with an extension to account for systematic failures as well.
+To achieve this, the scope of the prediction should follow the recommendations made for design support ({numref}`methodo-table5-7`), with an extension to account for {term}`systematic failures <Systematic failure>` as well.

 (methodo_5_3_2_6)=
 #### Reliability prediction to support decisions about life time extensions